When is the Early Dynastic period?

-Around 2900 BC, after the flood, comes a time period called Early Dynastic, which lasts for about 600 years (there is a good deal of disagreement).
+Around 2900 BC comes a time period called Early Dynastic, which lasts for about 600 years (there is a good deal of disagreement).
 It corresponds to the Old Kingdom in Egypt and to the Early Bronze Age in Greece.
+In the Bible, this would be the time after the flood,

 The civilization of West Asia continued in more or less the same way as before.
 Between the Tigris and the Euphrates there were many cities, each laying claim to some of the land around it (and the people who lived on that land).
 Generally each city had a king, and also a high priest or priestess.
+Mostly the city council elected the kings.
+Then the kings chose priests and priestesses.
 Both the priests and the kings were very powerful, and they had to cooperate with each other in order to rule.

 Mesopotamia, by Pamela Service (1998).
 Down to the Persian conquest of the area.